App Flow Overhaul

 Pre-filled redundant account information

-This isn't a support issue, just wanted to say that the recent change to the dashboard UI is a big improvement, makes it much easier to input a mailing's settings and review them for accuracy all on one page.
+This isn't a support issue, just wanted to say that the recent change to the [email checklist] UI is a big improvement, makes it much easier to input a mailing's settings and review them for accuracy all on one page.

 Irene Nash